 (b) the determination of the Tribunal under subsection (4).
-[Section 30A inserted by No. 51 of 2004 s.
-42.]

 30B.
 What may be included in a scheme

 "contractor" and "principal" have the meanings given to those terms in section 23D(1).

 - (2) A scheme under section 30A (a "scheme") may include provision for the election of one or more safety and health representatives for - (a) one or more workplaces in addition to the workplace referred to in section 30A(2); or - (b) any group of employees of the employer concerned that constitutes a distinct unit of the employer's workforce, or may make provision for both of those matters, as the case may require.